veracity/veracity-documentation/sections/developerexperience/apitutorial.md

 > For details, see [Veracity Tenant Management documentation](https://developer.veracity.com/docs/section/tenantmanagement/tenantmanagement).

-Some older APIs use the legacy model:
+Some older APIs use the existing model:
 - **Subscription keys** (shared via Developer Portal) for access.
 - **VTM API v3** to validate access and permissions.